Korea University vs Northwestern University

 - !International recognition still trails peer institutions in Greater China and Japan despite equivalent academic quality

-- !Quarter system intensity creates relentless ten-week cycles with limited recovery time between terms
+- !Quarter system intensity creates relentless ten-week cycles with little recovery time between terms

 - !Cost of attendance exceeds USD 85,000 annually and international students are not eligible for need-blind admission